techjay-c/tp/docs/DeveloperGuide.md

 The sections below give more details of each component.

 ### UI component
+The UI component handles the user-interface portion of the application.

 The **API** of this component is specified in [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)